matthiasboeker/Covid_19_Forecast/Readme.md

 # Covid 19 Forecast
-Forecasting the development of new infections and deaths tolls due to the Covid 19 virus.
+Forecasting the development of new infections and death tolls due to the Covid 19 virus.

 ## Process
 1. Implementation of a naive forecast